zzzz465/zzzz465.github.io/content/en/authors/admin/_index.md

       - Managed and improved CI/CD pipelines
 ---

-I'm currently working as a PUBG DevOps Engineer at Krafton Inc. and interested in the following topics.
+I'm currently working as a PUBG DevOps Engineer at Krafton Inc.
+topics that I'm interested in:

 - managing/deploying multiple kubernetes cluster at large/global scale
 - better Observability with OpenTelemetry